maxhithere/maxhithere/README.md

 ## About Me

-⇒ 🌱 I currently use javascript, lua, html, and css!
+‣ 💻 I currently use javascript, lua, python, html, and css

-⇒ 👯 I like hanging out with people

-⇒ 🤖 Developer
+‣ 🎓 I study computer science, programming, and making my own projects

+‣ 🤖 Developer of automatic bots (from my repos) and side projects

+‣ 🔧 I make roblox backdoors and scripts for games

+‣ 💸 Open for commisions, just friend me at `max is cool#0009`